gabriel-amoroso/bootcamp_dataanalysis/loan_default_risk_analysis/README.md

 ## 🙌 Credits

-Developed by [Gabriel Amoroso](https://github.com/gabriel-amoroso) as part of a bootcamp data analysis project.
+Developed by [Gabriel Amoroso](https://github.com/gabriel-amoroso) as part of the Data Analysis Bootcamp by [TripleTen](https://tripleten.com.br).
+The original dataset used in this project is proprietary to TripleTen and provided for educational purposes only.
-Special thanks to tutors and reviewers for their feedback during development.
+Special thanks to the TripleTen team, tutors, and reviewers for their guidance and support during the project.